-Provision is made for the amount of any dividend declared, being appropriately approved by shareholders, on or before the end of the reporting period but not distributed at the end of the reporting period.
+Provision is made for the amount of any dividend declared, being appropriately approved by shareholders, on or before the end of the reporting period.

 (ab) Earnings per share

 (i) Basic earnings per share

 Basic earnings per shares is calculated by dividing Profit/(Loss) attributable to equity holders (adjusted for amount directly charged to Reserves) before/after Exceptional Items by Weighted average number of shares, (excluding treasury shares).